 Frye also served as a member of the Student Athlete Advisory Committee and an Athletics Department intern at UIS.
 Frye works professionally as a Contract Specialist for Army Contracting Command at the Rock Island Arsenal.
 Frye’s wife, Carly, served as an assistant basketball coach under him for the 2018-19 season.

-Coach Jen is in her first year as an assistant coach for women’s basketball.
-She is responsible for stats, strength and conditioning, and community services, along with other duties.
+Coach Jen joined the Braves as an assistant women’s basketball coach in Fall 2019.
+She is responsible for stats, strength and conditioning, and community services, among other duties.

-Before joining Black Hawk College, she helped coach two seasons of junior high girls’ basketball.
+Before coming to Black Hawk College, she helped coach two seasons of junior high girls basketball.

-VanWatermeulen is a 2013 graduate at United Township High School, where she was a two sport athlete.
+VanWatermeulen is a 2013 graduate of United Township High School, where she was a two-sport athlete.
 She holds a career record for number of steals.

 She continued her athletic career at NCAA Division III Augustana College playing basketball for four years.
 She was a two-time defensive player of the year.
 VanWatermeulen earned a bachelor’s degree in business marketing and sociology.
 She also earned a master’s degree in school counseling at Loras College.